ondrejsevcik/knowledge-base/books/the-pragmatic-programmer.md

 - Be a catalyst for change
   - "It's easier to ask forgiveness than it is to get permission."
   - When you know something is right, just do it.
+- Knowledge is an expiring asset
+  - Make learninig a habit